-4 What are the "recent" alternatives to traditional commercial television and commercial radio?
+4. What are the "recent" alternatives to traditional commercial television and commercial radio?

-Answer: Cable television, pay-per-view television, and cable music included with cable television where customers have to subscribe to the service before being able to receive the programmes.
+Answer: Cable television, pay-per-view television, and cable music included with cable television.

 You are having a political debate with a friend.
 The discussion centres on taxation.
 You show your friend some data from your economics textbook that suggests that the average citizen paid about €10,000 in tax in 2005.
 Your friend says, "If €10,000 per person is what it takes to run this country, then I think that it would be much simpler if we just billed each citizen €10,000 and eliminated the complex tax system."